 Vegan Paradise – Vegan Paradise is run by a member of the Vegan Travel group themselves and they have two separate AirBnBs in Triana, Spain.
 They offer a vegan house for travelers for short breaks or holidays, and rental bikes on request.
 There are 2 double bedrooms, bathroom for guests.
 Open kitchen you can use to cook and use of the washing machine if needed.
 Their Facebook is here (in Spanish).
-The link above takes you to their AirBnB profile page, if you are not yet a member you can join Airbnb with this link to save $25 on your first booking.
+The link above takes you to their AirBnB profile page.

 Hotel Swiss – Located in the centre of the old town in Kreuzlingen, 900 meters from Lake Constance, 1 km from Konstanz, about 1 hour from Zürich in the north of Switzerland.
 They offer completely healthy nutrition on a gourmet level.
 Whenever possible, they acquire their products from nearby organic farms, no animal products at all and they can cater to gluten-free diets too.
 They seem not to specifically market to vegans.
 I was amused to find their TripAdvisor page filled with mostly non-vegans writing about how they didn’t realize it was a vegan hotel when they booked it, hah.
 Prices start at around €74 per night including breakfast for a single economy room.